Home / Fatigue in Multiple Sclerosis

 • Ask for help

 Making lifestyle changes is one part of fatigue management.
-The other part includes a treatment plan devised by your doctor.
+The other part includes some therapies and strategies devised by your doctor.
 This will typically include:

 • Occupational therapy to make it easier to perform everyday routine activities at work and home